seblum/octiv-booker/README.md

     --query "KeyMaterial" \
     --output text > octivbooker.pem

+# make it executable for local development
 chmod 400 octivbooker.pem

+# create a public key based on the private one
 ssh-keygen -y -f octivbooker.pem > octivbooker-public.pem

+# make it executable for local development
 chmod 400 octivbooker-public.pem
 ```